aditya-av/Capstone/README.md

 For Question 2,my decision to use 3 separate models to predict the effectiveness of each offer type ended up with good accuracy for the 2 of the models (82.83% for BOGO and 87.35% for discount), while slightly less accurate performance for another informational offers (75.3%).
 However, I would regard 75% as acceptable in a business setting, as for informational offers, there is no cost involved to inform users of a product.
 Meanwhile, an 80% and above accuracy in a business setting would be acceptable to show offers to people, even if the model misclassifies a few, the overall revenue increase might justify the few mistakes.

-3. File Descriptions
+3. File Descriptions-
 This repo contains 4 files.
 The report of my project is called 'Starbucks Capstone Challenge - Using Starbucks app user data to predict effective offers.ipynb'.
 The data used in the project is in the files portfolio.json, profile.json and transcript.json.

-4. Licensing, Authors, Acknowledgements, etc.
+4. Licensing, Authors, Acknowledgements, etc.-
 Data for coding project was provided by Udacity.